Landmark Trust: Properties available for holiday lets

 The following lists aim to be complete and illustrate both the variety of structures and geographical spread of the trust.
 In the Trust's early years, prior to the incorporation of the charity, properties were often bought with the support of the Manifold Trust.
-The Trust's current portfolio also includes properties bequeathed to the Trust, leased, or operated through a management agreement on behalf of other owners.
+The Landmark Trust's current portfolio also includes properties bequeathed to the Trust, leased, or operated through a management agreement on behalf of other owners.
 Dates of acquisition and first lettings are shown where available from Landmark Trust or other published sources; time differences between dates often reflect previous/current ownership and the extent of restoration required.

 Detailed histories of each building are prepared by the Trust's Historian during its renovation.
 These include summaries plus before and after photographs of restoration works as carried out.
 Each building history is then left as an album in the property for visitors to peruse.
 All Trust property history albums were made available online for the first time in October 2018.